Black Hill, Victoria

 Black Hill is a suburb of Ballarat, Victoria, Australia in the northeast of the city.
 It is named after the major landmark, Black Hill, on which there was extensive and highly profitable open-cut gold mining from the early 1850s during the Victoria gold rush.
-The hill was originally given its indigenous name, Bowdun, by surveyor William Urquhart.
+The hill was originally known as Bowdun by the Wadawurrung people, but was later renamed Black Hill by surveyor William Urquhart.

 This is a suburb that many locals claim to be the ‘Fitzroy of Ballarat’, due to its high house price, large blocks of land and distance to the CBD.

 The population at the 2021 census was 2,124.

 Topography

 The suburb, at is highest, is some 520m above sea level.
 The suburb is bordered to the south and east by the Yarrowee River and to the north by Howitt Street, Walker Street and Boronia/Haimes Road and Reid Street to the west by Havelock and Rowe Streets.
 The Yarrowee River, Ballarat's major linear corridor, adjoins the reserve to the south.
 Urban areas of residential development adjoin the Reserve to the north, east and west.